 Where to buy Airborne:

-Maneuvering carefully, she cast a hurried glance backwards.
-Beyond the forest itself, she could see the hint of artificial fluorescents lit up on the hill.
+Maneuvering carefully, she cast a hurried glance backward.
+Beyond the forest itself, she could see the hint of artificial fluorescents glowed on the hill.
 The faint smell of rich redwood smoke from the huffing chimneys even reached her.
-Her home at the top of the hill now seemed so far away as compared to the bitter cold and dry air in the forest in which she stood now.
+Her home, the source of the light, now seemed so far away as compared to the bitter cold and dry air in the forest in which she stood now.
 She never got the chance to become absorbed in the nostalgic image.
 The sharp crack of a twig breaking nearby sent her back on edge.
 She was supposed to have more time than this.
 She was supposed to have a head start.

-Heart clenching, she kept moving, delving farther into the woods until the canopy took away the moonlight and she had been swallowed by complete darkness.
+Heart pounding, she kept moving.
+She delved farther into the woods until the canopy took away the moonlight and she had been swallowed by complete darkness.
 Only her firm grip on a nearby branch gave her any sense of placement.
 The vertigo was actually welcomed.
 If she couldn’t even find herself, no one else could either.